GIS Cloud lets us offer our clients a new and exciting visualization tool to better understand the data they report.

 The primary challenge was to find a solution which wouldn’t require their clients to have an established expensive desktop GIS installation and staff trained to use it.
 At the same time, it was important to find a software which could handle a large amount of data and display it at fast loading speed so that their clients could have an efficient workflow with this data visualization solution.

 Technologies Management Inc. wanted to find a GIS solution that would enable them to host a large amount of census data and share it easily with their clients on a web map.

-The best solution was an online option that allowed TMI to post maps for review by individual clients and allowed them to access maps on any device without special software or expertise.
-“We felt the GIS Cloud platform best suited our plans and made this option possible.”
+The best solution was an online option that allowed TMI to post maps for review by individual clients and allowed them to access maps on any device without special software or expertise: “We felt the GIS Cloud platform best suited our plans and made this option possible.”
 Building maps populated with census data with many layers was easily achievable through GIS Cloud Map Editor.

-TMI is now using private maps hosted on GIS Cloud as a way for clients to visualize the tract and blocks they serve and are reporting.
-In addition, TMI clients can subscribe to one or more standard maps showing US Census Geography, local phone company boundaries, and other telecommunications related data.
+TMI is now using private maps hosted on GIS Cloud as a way for clients to visualize the tracts and blocks they serve and are reporting.
+In addition, TMI clients can subscribe to one or more standard maps showing US Census Geography, local phone company boundaries, and other telecommunication related data.
 In some cases, they would make parts of these standard maps available to the general public via GIS Cloud Map Portal as well.

 By converting this data into online maps, our clients can review report results much faster and have a better method for confirming that the geography described in the report is accurate.

 This video shows an overview on how Technologies Management Inc. use GIS Cloud hosted maps in the Form 477 season:

 Subscription data is superimposed over shared layers, such as state or county boundaries or census tracts and blocks.
 It can also be viewed in conjunction with Street and Satellite maps.